oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ![Producer and Consumer Connect Cackets](./images/e1-pkt-connect-packets.png)

-The Consumer SUBSCRIBE and Broker SUBACK packets for this example are shown below; `Subscription Options` are populated as specified in [section 3.8](#38-subscribe-control-packet) of this
+The Consumer SUBSCRIBE and corresponding Broker SUBACK packets for this example are shown below; `Subscription Options` are populated as specified in [section 3.8](#38-subscribe-control-packet) of this
 specification: